tardate/LittleArduinoProjects/Electronics101/UltrasonicAlarm/README.md

 Note there is no explicit relationship between when the trigger pulse is sent and when the echo pulse is returned.
 They can be treated independantly.

+The module uses TCT40-16T "air ultrasonic ceramic transducers" that operate at 40kHz.

 ### Trigger Signal

 The 74LS14 schmitt inverter is used as a free-running oscilator.
 The LS variant I'm using here is not great with high resistance values